 2. Use your sixth sense.

 “Sixth sense.”
 “Gut instinct.”
 Whatever you call it, your intuition is a powerful subconscious insight into situations and people.
 All of us, especially women, have this gift, but very few of us pay attention to it.
 Learn to trust this power and use it to your full advantage.
-Avoid a person or a situation which does not “feel” safe — you’re probably right.
+Avoid a person or a situation that does not “feel” safe — you’re probably right.

 3. Take self-defense training.